PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 retained only as historical evidence; do not rerun Tier 5 or use its failed models as current improvement gates.

+## Managed-corpus SWAP exclusion policy

+Managed corpus validation remains strictly sequential.
+While each converter subprocess is active, the bulk runner samples `VmSwap` for that subprocess and all of its descendants from Linux `/proc`.
+Existing host-wide SWAP use and SWAP use by unrelated processes are deliberately ignored.
+If any process in the active model's process tree reports nonzero `VmSwap`, the runner terminates that process tree, records the model as `swap_detected`, and includes the peak tree total and per-process peak values in `bulk_status.json` and the generated summary.

+A model reported as `swap_detected` must be changed to `baseline_classification: excluded` in the managed regression profile before the next corpus run, with `baseline_reason` set to `swap_detected_during_managed_validation`.
+The managed-profile count and exact exclusion contract tests must be updated in the same checkpoint.
+Because that changes profile identity, the next authoritative run starts with a clean output directory rather than resuming results produced by the older profile.

 ## Remaining refactoring order

 1. Improve Tier 0-4 layout, transpose, broadcast, shape reconciliation, and